corda/corda-docs/content/en/docs/corda-os/4.7/business-network-membership.md

 **ModifyRolesFlow arguments**:

-- `membershipId` ID of the membership to assign roles
+- `membershipId`: ID of the membership to assign roles.
-- `roles` Set of roles to be assigned to membership
+- `roles`: Set of roles to be assigned to the membership.
-- `notary` Identity of the notary to be used for transactions notarisation.
-If not specified, first one from the whitelist will be used
+- `notary`: Identity of the notary to be used for transactions notarisation.
+If not specified, the first one from the whitelist will be used.

 There are two additional flows that can be used to quickly assign roles to a membership: `AssignBNORoleFlow` and `AssignMemberRoleFlow`.
 They both share the same arguments:

-- `membershipId` ID of the membership to assign the role.
+- `membershipId`: ID of the membership to assign the role.
-- `notary` Identity of the notary to be used for transactions notarisation.
-If not specified, first one from the whitelist will be used.
+- `notary`: Identity of the notary to be used for transactions notarisation.
+If not specified, the first one from the whitelist will be used.

 *Example*:

 ```kotlin